 - DnV 1A1, E0, NAUT-AW, OPP-F, CLEAN DESIGN, ICE-C, COMF-V(3), COMF-C(3), HELDK-SH, RP

-Co-owned by CGG Veritas and Eidesvik Offshore, the vessel was delivered to Eidesvik Seismic Vessels AS on 2 July 2010.
-Nominated ‘Ship of the year 2010'.
+Co-owned by CGG Veritas and Eidesvik Offshore through the company Oceanic Seismic Vessels AS, the vessel was delivered to Eidesvik Seismic Vessels AS on 2 July 2010.
+Designed by Ulstein Design & Solutions AS, the vessel was nominated ‘Ship of the year 2010'.

 Jan Fredrik Meling, CEO at Eidesvik Offshore, stated: “Oceanic Vega meets strict environmental standards.
 Equipped with state-of-the-art technology, the ship reduces harmful atmospheric emissions and prevents oil discharge through its double hull construction.
 We are very satisfied with the X-BOW® vessel Viking Poseidon delivered by Ulstein in January.
 The ship operates smoothly with minimal vibrations and movements.
 This grants optimal vessel comfort, which is very important for the working conditions of our seafarers."